yoloseem/awesome-sphinxdoc/README.rst

    atom feeds, archive pages, blog sidebars, Disqus integration, Font-Awesome integration and easy GitHub Pages deploys

+MyST_
+   MyST allows you to write Sphinx documentation entirely in markdown.
+MyST markdown provides a markdown equivalent of the reStructuredText syntax, meaning that you can do anything in MyST that you can do with reStructuredText.
+It is an attempt to have the best of both worlds: the flexibility and extensibility of Sphinx with the simplicity and readability of Markdown.

+`Jupyter Book`_
+   Jupyter Book builds books into formats like HTML and PDF from MyST Markdown and Jupyter notebooks with Sphinx.
+   Jupyter Books can include interactive Jupyter notebooks, interactive data visualizations, and comments and annotations.

 .. _django-sphinxdoc: https://pypi.python.org/pypi/django-sphinxdoc
 .. _InstantRst: https://github.com/Rykka/InstantRst
 .. _ome-documentation: https://github.com/openmicroscopy/ome-documentation